 Woodland Restoration Area Gardening at Fresh Pond

+Tuesdays between 9:30 a.m.–1:00 p.m.
 Join other stewardship-minded volunteers in caretaking the native plant restoration area next to Lusitania Meadow, and learn about the diversity of native plant life!
 We seek dedicated participants who enjoy camaraderie and hard work that includes weeding, pruning, planting, watering new plantings, hauling wood chips and moving logs.
-Please email email@example.com if you would like to come, and for more information.
+Please RSVP to email@example.com.

 Fresh Pond Stewards: Wake Up and Weed!